larsjarlvik/webgl-gltf/README.md

 # webgl-gltf
 A small GLTF loader For WebGL (**alpha!**).
 Only depends on *gl-matrix*.

-Requires WebGL 2 to run.
+Supports both WebGL and WebGL 2.

 Please see example folder for implementation.